 Which distro you chose can be a matter of personal preference, or a small advantage a specific distro possesses around key requirements like security or performance.
 It shouldn’t, but sometimes market forces make the decision for you.

 Most users won’t know, and probably don’t care which distro you use.
 It’s only the techies in the IT department who know and care.

 Network servers are an essential part of any IT installation.
-They can range from a single server to multiple data centres each with many physical network servers.
+They can range from a single server to server to multiple website centers each with many physical network servers.

 The predominant operating systems are the Windows Server and the Linux server distro.
 Which one you choose depends on your existing, or legacy environment and the support profile of your IT department.

 If you need advice or just want a chat, please don’t hesitate to contact us for free.